sukdebc/azure-policy/README.md

 5. Monitoring: Configure and forward Diagnostic/Activity Logs to central location, Enable Network Watcher etc.,

 *In addition to the Azure documentation, I have utilized various online articles from the internet to create these policies.
 I am genuinely thankful for their valuable assistance.
-Among them, a few notable ones are [Tao Yang](https://blog.tyang.org/), [Sam Cogan](https://samcogan.com/)*.
+Among them, a few notable ones are [Tao Yang](https://blog.tyang.org/), [Sam Cogan](https://samcogan.com/), [Jithendra Devineni](https://www.linkedin.com/in/jithendra-devineni-abb02b25)*.